-This policy applies to all Sedgwick County employees, with the exception of the Sheriff's Office and District Attorney's Office.
+This policy applies to all Sedgwick County employees, with the exception of the District Attorney's office.

 3. Policy Statement

 This policy does not in any way constitute an employment contract.
 Sedgwick County reserves the right to amend this policy at any time subject only to approval by the Board of County Commissioners and the Governing Body of Sedgwick County Fire District Number One.